Fifth Gear

-Fifth Gear Recharged is a British motoring television magazine series on Discovery+ and Quest.
-It is a continuation of the Fifth Gear format originally broadcast on Channel 5 from 2002 to 2011, afterwards moving to Discovery Channel in 2012, and then in 2015 to History.
-Since its return in 2018, it has been broadcast on free-to-air channel Quest.
-The show is currently presented by Vicki Butler-Henderson, Sid North, Karun Chandhok and Jason Plato with Grace Webb and engineer Jimmy de Ville also involved in reports.
-Its former presenters include Rory Reid, Jonny Smith, former racing driver Tiff Needell and Car SOS host Tim Shaw.
-It was relaunched as an electric cars format in 2021 as Fifth Gear Recharged.
+Fifth Gear is a British motoring television magazine series which has been broadcast since 2002.
+Originally shown on Channel 5 from 2002 to 2011 (and branded as 5th Gear until 2005), it began as a continuation of the original version of the BBC show Top Gear, which ran from 1977 until being cancelled in 2001.
+It moved to the Discovery Channel in 2012, then in 2015 to History; since 2018 it has been broadcast on Quest.
+The show is currently presented by Vicki Butler-Henderson and Jason Plato, with Rory Reid, Grace Webb and Jimmy de Ville featuring in some episodes.
+Its former presenters include Quentin Willson, Adrian Simpson, Jonny Smith, former racing driver Tiff Needell and Car SOS host Tim Shaw.

+History

-Fifth Gear was first broadcast on 8 April 2002 as 5th Gear, and as a continuation of the original incarnation of the BBC show Top Gear, which was cancelled in 2001.
-Top Gear was relaunched later that year; Channel 5 originally wanted to carry on using the Top Gear name, but the BBC refused as it still operated the Top Gear magazine.
-Several of Top Gear's ex-presenters, including Quentin Willson, Tiff Needell, and Vicki Butler-Henderson, were hired by Channel 5 to present the series.
-The show's name was restyled as Fifth Gear in 2005.
-Needell announced the show's second cancellation on 24 May 2016.
+Fifth Gear was first broadcast on 8 April 2002, featuring the same format and many of the same presenters, including Willson, Needell, Butler-Henderson and Simpson, as the BBC's Top Gear.
+Channel 5 originally wanted to carry on using the Top Gear name, but the BBC refused as it still operated the Top Gear magazine; the BBC relaunched Top Gear with a drastically revised format later in 2002, placing a strong focus on comedy and general entertainment.
+Fifth Gear has been referenced in Top Gear, such as when a barn fire damaged Top Gear property, host Jeremy Clarkson satirically claimed that Fifth Gear had "burned our furniture."

+Needell announced Fifth Gears cancellation on 24 May 2016.
 On 14 June 2018, Needell announced on his official Twitter account that he had been doing some filming work for a new series of Fifth Gear which aired in September 2018 on Quest, but by 2019 had left the show to join Lovecars.com and their ITV4 programme On the Road.

+Following a 2021 relaunch, with an emphasis on electric cars, it was rebranded as Fifth Gear Recharged.
+Fifth Gear Recharged was presented by Vicki Butler-Henderson, Sid North, Karun Chandhok and Jason Plato with Grace Webb and engineer Jimmy de Ville also involved in reports.

+In 2024, North One scrapped the all-EV format, with the programme reverting to being Fifth Gear and with Rory Reid rejoining the presenting line-up.

 Repeats of Fifth Gear also started being broadcast on UKTV channel Dave in April 2008 and later on Discovery Turbo, with early episodes of the show being streamed '24/7' via the British feed of Pluto TV in 2019.

 Format

-The first seven series consisted of a 23-minute programme, not including approximately 7 minutes of adverts.
+The first seven series consisted of a 23-minute programme, not including approximately seven minutes of adverts.
 The eighth series returned in the autumn of 2005 in a longer format of 45 minutes, and the ninth series (which went to a 13-week run) was increased to a one-hour airtime slot (approximately 46 minutes excluding adverts).
 For series 17, the show had reverted to the original format of 23 minutes, which including adverts takes the show to half an hour.
 In Series 21, the show reverted to the previous one-hour airtime slot.